 As alcohol tends to bring pleasure to the brain and the effects of drinking seems to calm the nerves, people might depend on it to cope with anxiety, stress and depression.

-There are various risk factors that might contribute to the individual developing alcohol addiction later in life.
-Having these risk factors in life does not necessarily mean that the person will develop alcohol addiction but in most of cases, it tends to stem from these particular social aspects listed below:
+Various risk factors might contribute to the individual developing alcohol addiction later in life.
+Having these risk factors in life does not necessarily mean that the person will develop alcohol addiction but in most of the cases, it tends to stem from these particular social aspects listed below:

 Effects of Alcohol Addiction on Family

 The social consequences of alcoholism are very adverse especially in a family setting.
 The patient with alcohol addiction slowly starts to lose control of their actions as the situation worsens.